ibm-cloud-docs/power-iaas/migration-strategies.md

 The following steps detail how to migrate your OS and data from an on-premises system to the {{site.data.keyword.powerSys_notm}} environment.
 Keep in mind that most of these steps can be automated by using BRMS and ICC.

 1. Create your IBM i VM in the IBM Cloud.
-1. Create a virtual tape and *IMGCLG* on that deployed VM.
+1. Create a virtual tape and *IMGCLG* on the deployed VM.
 1. Create a virtual tape and *IMGCLG* on the on-premises system.
    1. Perform an operating system save by performing the following operation, `GO LICPGM Option 40`.
 1. Transfer or FTP the images to the IBM Cloud.

-You can accomplish this by using some of the previously mentioned migration strategies (MDM,ICOS, Aspera, etc).
+    You can accomplish the transfer by using some of the listed migration strategies (MDM, ICOS, Aspera, etc.).
+    {: important}

 1. Restore or slip the installation of the OS to get the base OS to the same level as it was on your on-premises system.
 1. Migrate your remaining data.